Baskin Engineering Internal Scholarship Opportunities

 For questions, please contact Jannet Ceja at 831-459-2552 or email email@example.com.

 Patrick Mantey Undergraduate Leadership Award

 The Patrick Mantey Undergraduate Leadership Award recognizes a Baskin School of Engineering undergraduate student who demonstrates outstanding leadership abilities and exhibits academic merit.
 Students, whose contributions represent the very best attributes and accomplishments in the community, are nominated by faculty (students do not apply).
 This award was established to honor Professor Patrick E. Mantey, founding Dean of the Jack Baskin School of Engineering, in recognition of his leadership and service in helping establish engineering at UC Santa Cruz.
 Baskin Engineering faculty nominate students for this award.
-The deadline for faculty to make their nominations was April 15, 2021.
+The deadline for faculty to make their nominations is May 1, 2023.

 The Robert H. Triebig Memorial Scholarship recognizes undergraduate students studying electrical engineering.
 The scholarship was established in 1997 by Elsie (Vermont) Triebig in honor of her late husband, Robert H. Triebig, who had worked for 47 years as an electrical engineer.
 Through this scholarship, the Triebig family hopes to help many other individuals reach their dream of becoming an electrical engineer.
 Proposed and declared Electrical Engineering students may apply.
-Deadline for submitting applications for the 2020-21 academic year was April 15, 2021.
+Deadline for submitting applications is May 2, 2022.

 The School of Engineering Undergraduate Advising Office awards a quarterly travel scholarship that reimburse students for travel related expenses used in attending Engineering Specific events.
 The scholarships are awarded based on academic merit.